 HIKING IN CANADA – The vast beauty of this country and its nature can be discovered via multiple hiking trails along British Columbia (BC) and Alberta during this season between Autumn and winter (November).
 In my 24 days in Canada, I have covered 8 stunning hiking trails and walks which is really a lot for a person like me who doesn’t trek that often.

-However, every trail that was explored was truly remarkable and unique on its own, not to mention the great company I had in each and every one of those hiking trails.
-Here’s sharing 8 of the beautiful routes around Vancouver, Whistler and Banff I did:to be missed
+However, every hiking trail that was explored was truly remarkable and unique on its own, not to mention the great company I had in each and every one of those hiking trails.
+Here’s sharing 8 of the beautiful routes and walks I experienced around Vancouver, Whistler and Banff:to be missed

 8 Stunning Hiking Trails in Canada